multimediaeval/multimediaeval.github.io/_editions/2025/tasks/memorability.md

 #### Task description

-The aim of this task is to predict how memorable a piece of media (e.g., movie excerpts or advertisements) will be for viewers.
+The aim of this task is to predict how memorable a piece of media (e.g., movie excerpts, commercial presentations, brand names) will be for viewers.
 Memorability refers to how likely people are to remember the media content after seeing it.

 **Subtask 1: Movie Memorability**.
 This task studies the long-term memory performance when recognizing small movie excerpts from weeks to years after having viewed them.
 * _Challenge 1.1: How memorable is this video (movie excerpts)?_ - Video-based prediction: The goal of this task is to predict how memorable a video is based on movie excerpts.
 Participants are expected to develop automatic systems that predict the memorability scores of new videos.
 The memorability score indicates the probability of a video being remembered by viewers.
 To achieve this, participants will use a subset of the Movie Memorability dataset, which includes videos, their corresponding memorability scores.
 Participants are free to use only the modalities relevant to their approach, enabling a broad range of methodologies.
 * _Challenge 1.2: Is this person familiar with this video?_ - EEG-based detection of recall: This task requires participants to automatically detect whether a person is remembering a video from a movie they previously watched.
 To do this, participants may use only features extracted from the EEG data, without using any features from the videos themselves.

 **Subtask 2: Commercial/Ad Memorability.** This task evaluates long-term memory performance in recognizing commercial videos.
 Participants will use the Commercial Video dataset, which contains commercial videos along with their memorability and brand memorability scores, to train their systems.
-The trained models will then predict the scores for new, unseen commercial videos.
+The trained models will then predict the scores for new, unseen commercial videos (product, brand, and concept presentations and discussions).
 This challenge does not include EEG data.
 * _Challenge 2.1: How memorable is this commercial video?_ - Video-based prediction: Like in challenge 1.1, the goal of this task is to predict how memorable a commercial video is.
 Therefore, participants are expected to develop automatic systems that predict the memorability scores of commercial videos.
 The memorability score indicates the probability of a commercial video being remembered by viewers.
 * _Challenge 2.2: Can you predict the brand memorability?_ - Video-based prediction: The goal of this task is to predict the brand memorability associated with a commercial video.
 Participants are expected to develop automatic systems that can predict the brand memorability score based on the content of the commercial video.
 This score indicates the probability of a commercial video brand being remembered by viewers.